matyalatte/tuw/docs/README.md

 -   `Tuw*-macOS*.tar.bz2` is for macOS (10.9 or later.)
 -   `Tuw*-Linux*.tar.bz2` is for Linux (with GTK3.14, GLIBC2.15, and GLIBCXX3.4.21, or later versions of the libraries.)

-> Linux builds only support distributions using glibc.
-> [Build the executable](./Building.md) by yourself if you want to use it on unsupported distros.

 ## Examples

 There are some [JSON files](../examples/README.md) to learn how to define GUIs.